~ a short story

 “Let the game begin!”

-The words reminded Aze of his childhood, and his training, truly one in the same, of so, so many games.
+The words reminded Aze of his childhood, and his training, truly one in the same, of the game.
+So, so many games.
 This time when he grinned, he meant it.
 He loved his games.

 “So what do you think is going on here?”
 As open-ended as it gets.
-Let’s see how this guy’s machine mind responds.
+Let’s see how this guy’s machine mind responds this time.

 Reformatting the question.
-Jax took a drag upon his spacestick.
-“So they were after something that was also with the moloi.
+Jax took a drag upon his spacestick and said, “So they were after something that was also with the moloi.
 We don’t know what that could’ve been.
 Strange anything else would be in that cache.
 There was nothing else on the manifest from the shipping co., nothing from Terra’s purchase order.”
 Jax thumbed through the docs on his grid.
 “What I don’t get… is why they didn’t nab the crystal too.
 Doesn’t make sense.
 Why not take it all?
-The ship you identified it as has plenty of cargo space for a hell of lot more of a haul than a dozen molo.
+The ship you, or we, identified it as has plenty of cargo space for a hell of lot more of a haul than a dozen molo.
 Unless what they took expands in water or something… Ha.”

 Aze cocked his head, turning from the racing numbers of his tri-screen grid before him in the cockpit.
 “Perhaps Jax, to use one of the terms I have heard you posit before — they simply did not want the heat.”